By Paul O.

 As you can see, different types of leather have different features and hence are priced differently.
 Therefore, the next time you walk into a leather goods shop, ask what type of leather it is.
 This can help you gauge which goods will give the most value for your money.

-When looking for belts or shoes, consider Balthazar – as they use imported premium full-grain calf leather.
+When looking for shoes, consider Balthazar – as they use imported premium full-grain calf leather.
 With elegant designs at very reasonable price points, I personally believe they give a lot of bang for your buck.
 This top-notch selection of leather is what gives class, comfort, and longevity to Balthazar shoes.